dojot/docs/source/load-test-with-locust.rst

 - Ansible has the ``100k`` tag to prepare the environment for a 100,000 clients test.
 It runs a minified version of dojot without some services.
 This was made because not all services are ready yet to support such a load.
-- By using volumes in EJBCA pods, you can scale them up to increase the certificate creation throughput.
+- By sharing a persistent volume between EJBCA pods, you can scale them up to increase the certificate creation throughput.
 - The certificate creation can be distributed between all the Locust machines.
 In our example - with 5 Locust machines - we can generate 20,000 certificates in each machine.
 This can greatly increase the certificate throughput if EJBCA has been scaled too.